-When zero-point, humidity-interference and cross-interference calibrations are performed, all the installed filters are calibrated.
 In some case, you may wish to keep the calibration factors already present in your monitor.
 If this is the case, use the following instructions.

-Fig. 12.8 Schematic diagram showing the calibration task Set-Up Tree (general)
+Fig.12.7 Schematic diagram showing the calibration task Set-Up Tree (general)

-Before setting-up a calibration task, make sure that the filter banks you make active for the filters which have already been calibrated only contain calibration factors which need to be up-dated.
+Before setting-up a calibration task, make sure that the filter bank you make active for the filter which have already been calibrated only contain calibration factors which need to be up-dated.
 In this way you can prevent your original calibration factors being overwritten by the new ones.
-To illustrate this, imagine that filters "A", "B", "C" and "D" are installed in your Monitor and have been calibrated.
-Suppose the calibration data block of your Monitor contains the information shown in Fig.12.9 (notice no filter is installed in position E).
-Suppose you now install an optical filter in position "E".
+To illustrate this, imagine that filter "A", is installed in your Monitor and have been calibrated.
+Suppose the calibration data block of your Monitor contains the information shown in Fig.12.8 (notice no filter is installed in position "E") Suppose You now install an optical filter in position "E".
 This filter has to be fully calibrated.
-Before performing a zero-point and humidity-interference task one of the following filter banks must be made active:
+Before performing a zero-point and humidity interference task one of the following filter banks must be made active: